PSLmodels/C-TAM/README.md

 - Workman’s Compensation

-1. Both code scripts and documentation in PDF formats are included in this Repository.
+1. Both code scripts and documentation in PDF format are included in this Repository.
 For editable documentation, please contact Amy Xu at amy.xu@aei.org.
 2. This dataset is created by John O'hare from Quantria Strategies.
 Documentation can be found on Quantria [website](http://www.quantria.com/assets/img/TechnicalDocumentationV4-2.pdf).
 3. OSPC's ACA PTC [calculator](http://chiselapp.com/user/mrh/repository/OSPC-ACA/doc/trunk/www/home.wiki).